evidentlyai/evidently/docs/book/presets/text-overview.md

 text_overview_report
 ```

-Note that to calculate some of the metrics, you should also import text-specific libraries:
+Note that to calculate text-related metrics, you must also import additional libraries:

 ```
 import nltk